 3. Place the Oreo cookies on a paper plate or the free moon phase worksheet in the correct order.
 I like to start off with the New Moon and go counterclockwise from there.

-For younger kids, you may want to help draw a line in the frosting so they know exactly how much to scrape off emerson gear.
-For older kids, they can form the moon phases from memory or by looking at the diagram at the top of the worksheet.
+For younger kids, you may want to help draw a line in the frosting so they know exactly how much to scrape off.
+Older kids can form the moon phases from memory or by looking at the diagram at the top of the worksheet.

 Of course, it’s also not surprising that they want to recreate the moon phases again and again after they polish off the first set!